Souhail99/Bank-smart-contract/README.md

 Your token balance is displayed at the top of the web app.
 It is automatically updated after each deposit, withdrawal, or minting transaction.

+### After migrations

+Modify the contract addresses in the ***config.js*** file:
+Ensure you update the addresses of the "Token" and "Bank" contracts in the config.js file located in the blockchainapi folder.
+Replace the current addresses with the new addresses of the contracts deployed on the test network (e.g., Ganache or another Ethereum test network).

+Currently, the addresses correspond to deployed contracts (in the file 1_initial_migration.js in migration, only the ***deployInit*** function was executed for contract deployment).
+However, you can interact with the contracts (especially for minting, see section ***Smart-contracts: RePool and Mint***).

 # Running Smart Contract Tests